Why is my drainage system

 Landscaping

-The answer to 'why is my drainage system' is that there are several common causes for drainage problems, including clogged pipes, improper grading, and inadequate drainage infrastructure.
-Symptoms may include standing water, flooded landscaping, or water pooling around your home's foundation.
+The answer to 'why is my drainage system' is that there are several common causes for drainage problems, including clogged pipes, improper grading, and damaged components.
+Symptoms may include standing water, flooded areas, and wet soil around the home.
+Solutions can range from DIY maintenance like clearing debris to more extensive repairs or system replacements that may require a professional landscaper.

 Sources